 Iceland Seafood and its forerunners have been an integral part of the seafood industry in Iceland for decades as a leading exporter, producer and marketer of Icelandic seafood products globally.
 Iceland Seafood is comprised of three operating divisions, which incorporate the Issuer's subsidiaries.
-At 31 December 2020 the Issuer had over 670 employees.
+At 31 December 2022 the Issuer had over 760 employees excluding Iceland Seafood UK Ltd (IS UK).

 Iceland Seafood International hf., is the parent company which employs the Issuer's CEO and CFO who serve as the Issuer's executive management.
 Each subsidiary is separately managed by its own local managing director and executive management as required.
-The following table shows the organisational structure of Iceland Seafood as at 31 December 2020:
+The following table shows the organisational structure of Iceland Seafood as at 30 September 2023 (after the sale of IS UK):

-Iceland Seafood International Executive management
+Iceland Seafood Int'l management

 Sales & Distribution Value Added N-Europe Value Added S-Europe

-IS Iceland # IS UK IS Ibérica
+IS Iceland 🕀 Oceanpath () IS Ibérica 🗧

-IS France Oceanpath Elba
+IS France Dunns of Dublin Elba 🗢

-IS Germany Dunn's of Dublin Achernar
+IS Germany 🗧 Carr & Sons Ahumados Dominguez

-IS USA Carr & Sons
+IS Barraclough (real estate) Achernar 🔹